Archive for the 'tour del gelato' Category

 What’s your favorite flavor of gelato or ice cream?

-ms adventures in italy tour del gelatoHere is, finally, my first contribution to the Tour Del Gelato, brainchild of Sara of Ms. Adventures in Italy–and from what I’ve been reading in the blogosphere, my timing isn’t too bad as it seems many of you in the US could use a touch of relief (see bottom of this post for a suggestion).
+ms adventures in italy tour del gelatoHere is, finally, my first contribution to the Tour del Gelato, brainchild of Sara of Ms. Adventures in Italy–and from what I’ve been reading in the blogosphere, my timing isn’t too bad as it seems many of you in the US could use a touch of relief.

 To my readers enjoying cooler weather, I’m jealous, but at least I have gelato!